 |Table of Contents:|

 Ideal For: Anyone who needs a lightweight laptop with all-day battery life, anyone looking for a “green” laptop choice, anyone looking to make the most of macOS Big Sur.
 Make sure to pick the RAM and storage for future use as they are not upgradeable.

 Ideal For: Mobile professionals, anyone who needs desktop-class performance in a laptop, MacBook Air owners who want to upgrade to increased performance, additional ports and a larger display.

-The Mac mini is Apple’s ultra-compact desktop PC, and it got a complete overhaul in 2018 making it more powerful and versatile than ever.
-The look is the same: machined from a single block of aluminum (in Space Grey) it measures just 20 cm square and under 4 cm tall, including the built-in power supply.
+The Mac mini is Apple’s ultra-compact desktop PC.
+Machined from a single block of aluminum (in Silver) it measures just 20 cm square and under 4 cm tall, including the built-in power supply.
 In November 2020, the Mac mini was completely upgraded, and now features Apple’s powerful M1 processor.

 Ideal For: Casual computer users looking for an affordable Mac, anyone who wants a desktop Mac that doesn’t have a built-in display, space-constrained Mac shoppers and data centres.

 The iMac delivers the ultimate all-in-one desktop PC experience, with a range of configurations that make it ideal for everyone from students to professionals.